AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

  >[!NOTE]
  >
- > The Style tab of Form Creation Wizard displays the same theme name as in package.json .
+ > The Style tab of Form Creation Wizard displays the same theme name as in the package.json file.

 ### 2. Understand the structure of the theme {#structure-of-canvas-theme}